-- Changes in the product features that impact handling, including size, weight and material composition - Labour rates - Facility requirements for collection and storage of product - Overhead costs associated with Program material
+- Changes in the product features that impact handling, including size, weight and material composition. - Labour rates - Facility requirements for collection and storage of product - Overhead costs associated with program material.

 The model will continue to be used to verify that EPRA continues to pay the cost of collecting and transporting material from EPRA's collection network.
-Collection rate reviews generally run concurrent with our contract period, however off-cycle reviews occur when merited based on substantial movement in the various factors.
+Collection rate reviews generally run concurrent with our contract period; however off-cycle reviews occur when merited based on substantial movement in the factors listed above.